The Vermont Statutes Online

 (a) Meetings shall be warned by the clerk, or in case of his or her inability to act, by a majority of the sewer commissioners, by posting a notice thereof, specifying the time, place, and business of the meeting, in not less than five public places in the district, including at least one public place in each member town, at least 10 days before the time therein specified and by causing the same to be published in a paper circulating in the district, the publication to be not less than 10 days before the date of the meeting, and the warning shall be recorded in the office of the clerk before being posted.

-(b) Any meeting called for the purpose of considering a bond issue shall be warned as provided for in subchapter 1 of chapter 53 of this title.
+(b) Any meeting called for the purpose of considering a bond issue shall be warned as provided for in chapter 53, subchapter 1 of this title.

-(c) The sewer commissioners shall have the same authority and obligation to warn or call meetings of the district as the selectmen have to warn or call town meetings.
+(c) The sewer commissioners shall have the same authority and obligation to warn or call meetings of the district as the selectboard members have to warn or call town meetings.
 (Added 1967, No. 318 (Adj.
 Sess.), § 4, eff.
 March 22, 1968.)

 § 3676.
 Eligibility of voters